 We are an international team working fully remote, in several thematic areas, including Epidemic Preparedness and Response, Epidemiology and Surveillance, Infectious Diseases (HIV, TB, malaria, cholera, vaccine-preventable diseases), Maternal and Child health, Sexual and Reproductive health, Health equity and barriers in access to care, Psychosocial support and Mental Health.

-We also support young public and global health professionals with their career development needs through online courses and peer to peer networking.
+- Young professionals: We support young public and global health professionals with their career development needs through online courses and peer-to-peer networking.